agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 close to my knees in the sitting position, and the lower storage would add 4″ to the bottom of the desk.
 It also costs $100.

-The ability to add some storage to my desk and raise my monitors at the same time was what originally drew me to the Nookdesk and was what finally sold me on them.
+The ability to add some storage to my desk and raise my monitors was the feature that originally drew me to the Nookdesk and was what finally sold me on them.

-### Accessories
+## Accessories

 Nookdesk offers a wide variety of accessories, from keyboard trays to speakers.
 Below I list only the ones I purchased.

-#### Controller
+### Controller

 The Nookdesk comes with one of two controllers: a simple one which just has up and down buttons and a programmable one with three memory settings for an